MateoTomaszeuski/database-final-project/Readme.md

   }
 }
 ```
+After that, it increments the day and App.tsx decides whether to call another day or not.

 - The csv file that contains all the data for game_usage can be found in ~Data/data.csv~
 - After importing it, we used two queries to pass the data from the csv file to our table.